Ballistic electron transport described by a generalized Schr\"{o}dinger equation: Transparent boundary conditions for the generalized stationary Schr odinger equation

 For $ x > L$, the wave vectors $k_j$ satisfy

-If we have the coincidence of some wave-vectors, as for the case $k_1>0$ the analysis is much more involved and the situation must be handled on a case-by-case basis. \begin{remark} Only wave vectors with positive real parts are included in the ansatz.
-If any wave vector is complex, to ensure bounded solutions, we take only the wave vectors having negaitive coefficient of the imaginary part and evanescent modes arise. \end{remark}
+If we have the coincidence of some wave vectors, as for the case $k_1>0$ the analysis is much more involved and the situation must be handled on a case-by-case basis. \begin{remark} Only wave vectors with positive real parts are included in the ansatz.
+If any wave vector is complex, to ensure bounded solutions, we take only the wave vectors having negative coefficient of the imaginary part and evanescent modes arise. \end{remark}